James-Karwowski/ChannelFun-Hockey-3DS-Edition/README.md

 DISCLAIMER: Channel F 'Hockey' (3DS Edition) is not in a FULLY playable state at the moment, however, when it is finished I will add the release version of the game below.

+!!!
+IMPORTANT !!! - "Channel F 'Hockey' (3DS Edition)" is NOT the final name of this project, and is likely to change over the course of development.
 # Channel F 'Hockey' (3DS Edition) - DEMO
 A Nintendo 3DS Homebrew version of the Fairchild Channel F video game "Hockey".